 8. 3D Kanojo

 - Out of the 10 first episodes I’ve watched, Iroha is already the most lovable girl.
-She’s savagely honest, somehow pure, and has an adorable voice.
+She’s savagely honest, somehow air-headed, and has an adorable voice.

 - I’ve actually seen two episodes by now, and 3D Kanojo frequently feels like a wish-fulfillment show.
 The irony in how the 3D girlfriend is really just another 2D goddess.
-It’s not exactly a bad thing, but it’s something I can’t resonate with fully as an actual 3D girl.
+It’s not exactly a bad thing, but it’s something I can’t resonate with as an actual 3D female.

-- I wish Tsutsui’s otaku side is fleshed out more.
+- I wish Tsutsui’s otaku side was fleshed out more.
 Maybe this is to happen gradually, but all we really see is the unconvincing magical girl Ezomichi.

 7. Mahou Shoujo Site

 - Now…it seems like most people hated this.
 In terms of tropes, I have a high tolerance towards gore and cruelty (and conversely, not much patience for cheesy drama).
-Sorry for the Madoka comparison, but while Madoka took basically the whole series to get to her contract, Mahou Shoujo Site wants to get its protagonist on the dark side right away, and the utterly gruesome first episode justifies Aya’s decision.
+Sorry for being another one to make a Madoka comparison, but while Madoka took basically the whole series to get to her contract, Mahou Shoujo Site wants to get its protagonist on the dark side right away, and the utterly gruesome first episode justifies Aya’s decision.
 Heavy-handed, definitely, but it doesn’t offend me.